-When it comes to back to school uniforms, the supermarkets and major retailers launch their collections so quickly, they seem to have flown off shelves before the summer holidays have even started 😂
+When it comes to back to school uniforms, the supermarkets and major retailers launch their collections so quickly, they seem to be flying off shelves before the summer holidays have even started.

-In this guide, we’re taking a look at all of the basic school uniform offerings from the major supermarkets: Aldi, Lidl, ASDA, Morrisons, Tesco and Sainsbury’s, as well as uniform staples like Matalan, Next, John Lewis and Marks & Spencer.
+In this guide, we’re taking a look at all of the basic school uniform offerings from the supermarkets such as Aldi, Lidl, ASDA, Morrisons, Tesco and Sainsbury’s, as well as other stores like Matalan, Next, John Lewis and Marks & Spencer.

 We’ll be looking at quality, quantity, cost and of course, what mums and dads REALLY think of the ranges.

 Check out the best (and cheapest) UK school uniform basics…